Arankin7/ar_portfolio/README.md

 * CSS

 ### Disclaimer
 This portfolio will be a work in progress as I continue to learn and grow my career.

+### Extra disclaimer
+I also kinda ran on and on in my about me.
+I'll eventually fix that.